Heathridge - Connolly

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Heathridge - Connolly's median income among taxpayers was $57,544 and average income stood at $74,049 in financial year 2022.
-These figures are higher than Greater Perth's median income of $58,380 and average income of $78,020 respectively.
-Based on a Wage Price Index growth of 14.2% since financial year 2022, current estimates for Heathridge - Connolly would be approximately $65,715 (median) and $84,564 (average) as of September 2025.
-Census data shows that incomes in Heathridge - Connolly cluster around the 64th percentile nationally.
-Income analysis reveals that 34.8% of the population falls within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 32.0% in the same category.
-After housing expenses, 85.0% of income remains for other expenses.
+The Heathridge - Connolly SA2 had a median income among taxpayers of $57,544 and an average income of $74,049 in the financial year 2022, according to latest ATO data aggregated by AreaSearch.
+These figures compared to Greater Perth's median income of $58,380 and average income of $78,020 respectively.
+Based on a Wage Price Index growth of 14.2% since financial year 2022, estimated incomes as of September 2025 would be approximately $65,715 (median) and $84,564 (average).
+Census data shows that household, family and personal incomes in Heathridge - Connolly cluster around the 63rd percentile nationally.
+Income analysis reveals that 34.8% of the population (4,075 individuals) fall within the $1,500 - 2,999 income range, which is consistent with broader trends across the surrounding region showing 32.0% in the same category.
+After housing, 85.0% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income